fisadev/fisa-vim-config/README.rst

 * **Navigate html/xml tags** the same way that you navigate (), {} and []: using ``%``.

 * **Beautiful status line allways visible**, with colors, breadcrumbs and useful information about file type, encoding and position.
+When working with python files, it also displays the current python function or class where the cursor is.

 * **Automatically removes trailing spaces** when saving python files.